Tuesday, November 24, 2015

 Dr. Pauzauskie notes: “Few people have thought about how they could use this technology to solve problems because using lasers to refrigerate liquids hasn’t been possible before.
 We are interested in the ideas other scientists or businesses might have for how this might impact their basic research or bottom line.”

-University of Washington engineers -- (from left) Peter Pauzauskie, Xuezhe Zhou, Bennett Smith, Matthew Crane and Paden Roder (unpictured) with their invention, an instrument that uses infrared laser light, for the first time, to refrigerate liquids: Dennis Wise/University of Washington, usage restrictions: with credit, via EurekAlert!
+"Caption This instrument built by UW engineers (from left) Peter Pauzauskie, Xuezhe Zhou, Bennett Smith, Matthew Crane and Paden Roder (unpictured) has used infrared laser light to refrigerate liquids for the first time."; credit Dennis Wise/University of Washington: Usage restrictions -- With credit, via EurekAlert!

 Acknowledgment